apache/incubator-tuweni/CONTRIBUTING.md

 #### Stylistic

-The fundamental resource Cava contributors should familiarize themselves with is Oracle's [Code Conventions for the Java TM Programming Language](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html), to establish a general programme on Java coding.
+The fundamental resource Apache Tuweni contributors should familiarize themselves with is Oracle's [Code Conventions for the Java TM Programming Language](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html), to establish a general programme on Java coding.
 Furthermore, all pull-requests should be formatted according to the (slightly modified) [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), as it will be checked by our continuous integration architecture, and code that does not comply stylistically will fail to build.

 #### Architectural Best Practices